AryanRaghuvanshi09/superstoresample/README.md

 AWS QuickSight: Data visualization and dashboarding.
 Project Workflow
 Data Upload to S3
 Upload the Superstore dataset (CSV format) to an S3 bucket (e.g., s3://your-bucket-name/superstore/).

 AWS Glue Crawler
 Create a Glue Crawler to scan the dataset in S3 and infer its schema.
 Configure the Crawler to update the Glue Data Catalog with a new table.

 AWS Glue Data Catalog
 The Crawler creates a metadata table in the Glue Data Catalog, which Athena can query.

 Query with AWS Athena
 Use Athena to query the Superstore data directly from the Glue Data Catalog.
 Perform various SQL operations for data analysis (e.g., sales by region, profit analysis).

 Visualize with AWS QuickSight
 Connect QuickSight to Athena to create interactive dashboards.
 Visualize metrics like sales trends, category performance, and regional breakdowns.

 Setup Instructions
-1. Prepare S3 Bucket
+Step 1: Prepare S3 Bucket
 Create an S3 bucket in your AWS account (e.g., superstore-data-analysis).
 Upload the Superstore dataset (e.g., superstore.csv) to a designated folder (e.g., s3://superstore-data-analysis/raw-data/).
-2. Configure AWS Glue Crawler
+Step 2: Configure AWS Glue Crawler
 Navigate to the AWS Glue Console.
 Create a new Crawler:
 Name: superstore-crawler
 Data Source: S3 path (s3://superstore-data-analysis/raw-data/)
 IAM Role: An IAM role with S3 read access and Glue permissions.
 Run the Crawler to populate the Glue Data Catalog.
-3. Query Data with Athena
+Step 3: Query Data with Athena
 Open the Athena Console.
 Select the Glue database created by the Crawler.
 Write SQL queries to analyze the Superstore dataset.
 Examples: